Jhanoy2014-offical/MINEBUILDER/README.md

 Website= https://minebuilder7.webnode.co.uk

-So basically, MINEBUILDER is a clone of infiniminer that is inspired by minecraft classic and infdev The latest version so far is 1.0
-BTW, there are few missing features such as multiplayer, survival mode and different diificultys but it runs at 60 fps on low end machines and theres a handfull of working features such as flying, superflat, accurate terrain, trees and caves.
+MINEBUILDER is a clone of infiniminer that is inspired by minecraft classic and infdev.
+Theres a handfull of features such as flying, superflat, accurate terrain, trees and caves and even with all that, it still runs at 60 fps on low end machines.
-You dont need a mouse to play but it is recommended.
-Instead of mouse you use arrow keys

 Controls